 Egypt’s most famous pyramids are located in Giza, about 30 minutes from Cairo.
 The Giza Pyramids were built over 4,500 years ago and the site is the last standing of the Seven Wonders of the Ancient World.
 Three pyramids dominate the plateau with the Great Pyramid being the largest.
 It stands at 481 ft (147 m) and it’s estimated that 2.3 million stones were used in its construction.

 At the Giza Plateau, you’ll also find the Great Sphinx.
-The Great Sphinx is the oldest sphinx in Egypt and one of the largest.
-It was carved directly into bedrock during the reign of Khafre.
-Ancient Egyptian sphinxes have a human head and the body of a lion.
-The lion may have represented strength and the head, the intelligence of the king.
+Believed to have been carved during the reign of Pharaoh Khafre, the Sphinx is not only the oldest known sphinx in Egypt but also one of the largest.
+Carved directly from the limestone bedrock, the Sphinx features the body of a lion and the head of a man.
+In ancient Egyptian symbolism, this fusion of strength and wisdom was meant to portray the pharaoh’s power and divine authority.
 It’s best to start your day at Giza and visit at 8 am upon opening.

 Khal El-Khalili Bazaar